 If you’re going to compare the various watches, it helps to first think about price.
 The older watches are cheaper – especially the Garmin Forerunner 945.
 You can find some good deals out there.
 So you should definitely weigh whether the limited new features are worth the price difference.

 The older Garmin Forerunner 955 now retails for slightly less – $499.99.
-But you can find some better deals if you hunt around.
-As of publishing time, it’s just over $450 on Amazon.
-If you spring for the solar version (which isn’t available for the 965), you’re still looking at $599.99.
+It goes on sale occasionally, so you might find it for a little less.
+If you spring for the solar version (which isn’t available for the 965), you’re looking at a retail price of $599.99 (same as the 965).

-The Garmin Forerunner 945 – which is now two generations old – can be found for $400 on Amazon, even though the retail price is still officially $499.99.
-I also saw the LTE version for a pretty steep discount of $439.
+The Garmin Forerunner 945 – which is now two generations old – can be found on Amazon for around $400, sometimes less.
+Officially, the retail price is $499.99.
+There’s also an LTE version – which retails for $599.99 but is also deeply discounted at this point.

 How Is the Garmin Forerunner 965 Different?